Adar (The Lord of the Rings: The Rings of Power): Development

-Amazon acquired the global television rights for J. R. R. Tolkien's The Lord of the Rings in November 2017.
-The company's streaming service, Amazon Prime Video, gave a multi-season commitment to a series based on the novel and its appendices, to be produced by Amazon Studios.
+Amazon acquired the television rights for J. R. R. Tolkien's The Lord of the Rings (1954–55) in November 2017.
+The company's streaming service, Amazon Prime Video, ordered a series based on the novel and its appendices to be produced by Amazon Studios in association with New Line Cinema.
 It was later titled The Lord of the Rings: The Rings of Power.
 Amazon hired J. D. Payne and Patrick McKay to develop the series and serve as showrunners in July 2018.
+Jason Cahill and Justin Doble joined the series as writers by July 2019, and Wayne Che Yip was set to direct four episodes of the first season by March 2021.
+The series was originally expected to be a continuation of Peter Jackson's The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) film trilogies, but Amazon later clarified that their deal with the Tolkien Estate required them to keep the series distinct from Jackson's films.
+Despite this, the showrunners intended for it to be visually consistent with the films.
+Amazon said in September 2019 that the first season would be filmed in New Zealand, where Jackson's films were made.

-Jason Cahill and Justin Doble had joined the series as writers by July 2019, and Wayne Che Yip was revealed to be directing four episodes of the first season in March 2021.
-The series is set in the Second Age of Middle-earth, thousands of years before the events of Tolkien's The Hobbit and The Lord of the Rings, and the first season focuses on introducing the setting and major heroic characters to the audience.
-Written by Cahill and Doble, and directed by Yip, the third episode is titled "Adar".
-This is the Elvish word for "father", and is also the name of a character who is introduced at the end of the episode.
+The series is set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit (1937) and The Lord of the Rings.
+Because Amazon did not acquire the rights to Tolkien's other works where the First and Second Ages are primarily explored, the writers had to identify references to the Second Age in The Hobbit, The Lord of the Rings, and its appendices, and create a story that bridged those passages.
+The first season focuses on introducing the setting and major heroic characters to the audience.
+Written by Cahill and Doble, and directed by Yip, the third episode is titled "Adar", which means "father" in the Elvish language Sindarin.